We all want to treat our children well, but how can we avoid going too far and creating a spoiled brat?

 Lieber’s first book Taking Time Off: Inspiring Stories of Students Who Enjoyed Successful Breaks from College and How You Can Plan Your Own, co-authored with Colin Hall, was a New York Times bestseller in 1996.
 He also wrote Upstart Start-Ups, a book for young entrepreneurs, and was the co-author of a guidebook to the best entry-level jobs in the United States.

-Lieber spent 14 years at the Francis W. Parker School in Chicago and graduated from Amherst College.
-He lives in Brooklyn with his wife and two daughters.
+Lieber spent 14 years at the Francis W. Parker School in Chicago and graduated from Amherst College in Massachusetts.
+He lives in the New York borough of Brooklyn with his wife and two daughters.